 Supervised labs.
 Compulsory learning activities in some of AU's science courses that take place in person at specified times and locations.
 These lab sessions concentrate a great deal of work in a short period of time—usually from two to eight days.
 The sessions are conducted in teaching laboratories in buildings owned or leased by AU.
 Science lab information.

 Supplemental examination.
-An additional examination written by a student to improve the mark received on the original examination.
+A secondary midterm or final examination written by a student in an attempt to improve the final course grade.

 Transfer credit.
 Credit granted for the successful completion of post-secondary level courses or programs completed at another recognized organization or institution.